rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 compute-0   Ready    worker   69d   v1.21.0-rc.0+4b2b6ff   192.168.50.13   <none>        Red Hat Enterprise Linux CoreOS 48.84.202105281935-0 (Ootpa)   4.18.0-305.el8.x86_64   cri-o://1.21.0-100.rhaos4.8.git3dfc2a1.el8
 ```

-The source address is the pod in the OpenShift pipelines namespace, the tekton pipelines controller
+The source address is the pod in the OpenShift Pipelines namespace, the Tekton Pipelines controller:

 ```
 $ kubectl get pod -A -o wide | grep 10.128.2.9 openshift-pipelines                                tekton-pipelines-controller-6f6fc5fc95-kwpks                      1/1     Running     0          29m     10.128.2.9      compute-0   <none>           <none>
 ```

-And the destination corresponds to the grafana pod in the OpenShift monitoring namespace:
+And the destination corresponds to the Grafana pod in the OpenShift monitoring namespace:

 ```
 $ kubectl get pod -A -o wide | grep 10.128.2.7 openshift-monitoring                               grafana-74655dbf66-f6hjg                                          2/2     Running     0          29m     10.128.2.7      compute-0   <none>           <none>
 ```

-Finally, [Ricardo Carrillo have a fork of the GoFlow repo](https://github.com/rcarrillocruz/goflow/commit/18e0fae87ac4bc78fc8c9c37af64b0ce330c4748), that implements an Enricher interface including to StateSFlow / SFlow.
-Big thanks Ricardo for your work and for sharing this!
+Finally, [Ricardo Carrillo has a fork of the GoFlow repo](https://github.com/rcarrillocruz/goflow/commit/18e0fae87ac4bc78fc8c9c37af64b0ce330c4748) that implements an Enricher interface including StateSFlow / SFlow.
+Big thanks to Ricardo for his work and for sharing this!
 Teamwork++

 And with that, we completed our first network flow collection of our OpenShift cluster!
-In the next blog post we will use other tools to collect and analyse our Network Flows in a nicer and graphical way!
+In the next blog post we will use other tools to collect and analyse our Network Flows in a nicer and more graphical way!

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*